montanezjorge/InvokerInfrastructure/README.md

 # InvokerInfrastructure
-Pedagogical framework, akin to functional programming in C#.
+Pedagogical C# framework, akin to functional programming.
 It provides a way of bulding a program as a tree of tasks.

 As an example, what follows is the specification of the encrypt operation of the AES algorithm in this framework: